AnujSaharan/Racecar-Platform/README.md

-# Racecar-Platform
+# Racecar Platform

- This is a fork of MIT's Racecar Self Driving Vehicle
+ This is a heavily modified version of MIT's Racecar Self Driving Vehicle used for Autonomous Vehicle Research at Georgia Tech.